Reza-shojaei/sim808_gps_tracker/README.md

 the website part was done by php, html and javascripct.

-In the following i will show you how to do the each part.
+In following i will show you how to do the each part.

 ## arduino
 for the hardware part i use arduino uno and [sim808-module](https://www.amazon.de/TECNOIOT-SIM808-Module-Development-Antenna/dp/B083M5VBQT) , this also work on other arduino board but you need to make some changes in code and wiring.